open-vela/nuttx_libs_libm_libmcs/LICENSES/NetBSD.md

 Valid-License-Identifier: NetBSD
 License-Text:

-Copyright (c) 2007 The NetBSD Foundation, Inc.
-All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: